danieltabarest/FirstFlutterApp/README.md

 * Android Studio
 * Visual Studio Code Or anything else using console

+# Flutter Studio, Version 2
+The new version

+* Is responsive
+* Shows real Android and iOS devices accurately on the web
+* Produces and shows pixel perfect designs
+* Provides more widgets (including themes)
+* Allows you to edit the widgets intuitively, producing accurate code
+* Focuses on design (code and pubspec are on separate tabs)
+* Produces complete, working application code and pubspec.yaml files
+* The new version is available at https://flutterstudio.app

 # Install the Flutter and Dart plugins
 To install these: